Pierre Bourdieu: Life and career

 Bourdieu routinely sought to connect theoretical ideas with empirical research and his work can be seen as sociology of culture or, as he described it, a "Theory of Practice".
 His contributions to sociology were both evidential and theoretical (i.e., calculated through both systems).
 His key terms would be habitus, capital, and field.

 He extended the idea of capital to categories such as social capital, cultural capital, financial capital, and symbolic capital.
 For Bourdieu each individual occupies a position in a multidimensional social space; a person is not defined only by social class membership, but by every single kind of capital he can articulate through social relations.
 That capital includes the value of social networks, which Bourdieu showed could be used to produce or reproduce inequality.

 In 1960, Bourdieu returned to the University of Paris before gaining a teaching position at the University of Lille, where he remained until 1964.
-From 1964 onwards Bourdieu held the position of Professor (Directeur d'études) in the Section VI of the École Pratique des Hautes Études (the future École des Hautes Études en Sciences Sociales), and from 1981 the Chair of Sociology at the Collège de France (held before him by Raymond Aron and Maurice Halbwachs).
+From 1964 onwards Bourdieu held the position of Professor (Directeur d'études) in Section VI of the École Pratique des Hautes Études (the future École des Hautes Études en Sciences Sociales), and from 1981 the Chair of Sociology at the Collège de France (held before him by Raymond Aron and Maurice Halbwachs).
 In 1968, Bourdieu took over the Centre de Sociologie Européenne, founded by Aron, which he directed until his death.

 In 1975, with the research group he had formed at the Centre de Sociologie Européenne, he launched the interdisciplinary journal Actes de la recherche en sciences sociales, with which he sought to transform the accepted canons of sociological production while buttressing the scientific rigor of sociology.
 In 1993 he was honored with the "Médaille d'or du Centre National de la Recherche Scientifique" (CNRS).
 In 1996 he received the Goffman Prize from the University of California, Berkeley and in 2001 the Huxley Medal of the Royal Anthropological Institute.
 Bourdieu died of cancer at the age of 71.